KSPModdingLibs/KSPBuildTools/README.md

 - Provides a standard way to copy output files that works on all operating systems
 - Sets the debug symbols format to portable so that you can [debug your mod](https://gist.github.com/gotmachine/d973adcb9ae413386291170fa346d043)
 - Sets up Visual Studio's debugging start actions so you can launch KSP directly from VS
+- Includes a target for installing dependencies with CKAN
 - Designed to be used by the [Build github workflow](#compile-action)

 To use it, import KSPCommon.targets in your .csproj file after it imports Microsoft.CSharp.targets.
 You should remove ALL the existing assembly references to `System`, `Assembly-CSharp`, and `Unity`.